-Assume, if you get a new bank account with your new job.
+Assume, if you get a new bank account with your

+new job.
 Your old bank account is left unobserved without minimum account balance as it used to be salary account.
 After some period, you may realize that your account is useless.
-The bank has converted your salary account to normal saving account.
+The normal saving account.
 Now it is charging for non-maintenance of minimum account balance.
 If it has been one year (time passes swiftly) then you have to pay more.
 You can forget your unused account for more than a year.

-Disadvantages :-
+Disadvantages:-